ordinary-developer/book_effective_modern_c_plus_plus_s_meyers/synopses/ch_1-DEDUCING_TYPES/item_3-understand_decltype/synopsis.md

-understand decltype
+Understand decltype
 ===================

-common
+Common
 ------

-the "decltype(auto)" specifier means the next:
+The "decltype(auto)" specifier means the next:
-"auto" specifies that the type is to be deduced, and "decltype" says that "decltype" rules should be used during deduction
+"auto" specifies that the type is to be deduced, and "decltype" says that "decltype" rules should be used during deduction.